demisto/content/Packs/Core/Playbooks/playbook-Suspicious_process_execution_by_scheduled_task_on_a_sensitive_server_README.md

 Playbook Stages:

+Analysis:

+- Checks the suspicious process reputation.

 Investigation:

-During the alert investigation, the playbook will perform the following:

-- Checks the suspicious process reputation.
-- Searches for Cortex XSIAM agent alerts related to any malicious activity on the server.
+- Searches for related XSIAM agent alerts to identify any malicious activity on the server.

 Remediation:

-- Remediation actions will be taken if the suspicious process reputation is malicious, or if a related alert is found.
-In such cases, the playbook will disable the scheduled task, terminate the malicious process, and close the alert.
+If the suspicious process reputation is malicious, or if a related alert is found, the following remediation actions will be taken:

+- Disable the scheduled task responsible for executing the process.
+- Terminate the malicious process.
+- Automatically Close the alert.

 ## Dependencies